Sivas: Turkish Republic period

 The Sivas Congress (Heyet-i Temsiliye) was held in this city 4–11 September 1919.
 With the arrival of Mustafa Kemal Atatürk (1881–1938), the founder of the Turkish Republic, from Amasya, the Congress of Sivas is considered a turning point in the formation of the Turkish Republic.
 It was at this congress that Atatürk's position as chair of the executive committee of the national resistance was confirmed (see Turkish War of Independence).
 Sivas was depicted on the reverse of the Turkish 500 lira banknote of 1927–1939.

 On 2 July 1993, 37 participants in an Alevi cultural and literary festival were killed when a mob of demonstrators set fire to the Madımak hotel in Sivas during a violent protest by some 15,000 members of various radical Islamist groups against the presence of Aziz Nesin.
 The deaths resulted in the Turkish government taking a harder stance against religious fanaticism, militant Islam, and antisecularism.
 In late 2006, there was a campaign by the Pir Sultan Abdal Cultural Institute to convert the former hotel into a museum to commemorate the tragedy, now known as the Sivas massacre.

+Demographics

+In the mid 19th century, Sivas had 17,000 inhabitants, with a majority of Muslim Turks.
+In 1914, Sivas had 45,000 inhabitants: a third were Armenians, the rest Turks and 1,500 Greeks.
+In July 1915, Armenian families were deported as part of the Armenian genocide.
+Greeks were removed as part of the 1923 population exchange between Greece and Turkey.
+In 1925, there were 3,000 Armenians left around Sivas.
+By 1929, Armenians numbered 1,200.
+In 1939 the total population was 35,000, including 2000 Armenians.
+In the 1970s, there were 300 Armenians.
+In the 1990s, there were 50 Armenians.

 Climate

-Sivas has a continental climate (Köppen: Dsb, Trewartha: Dc), with warm, dry summers and cold, snowy winters.
+Sivas has a humid continental climate (Köppen: Dsb, Trewartha: Dcbo), with warm, dry summers and cold, snowy winters.
 The driest months are July and August and the wettest are April and May.